RArnoco/steganography-LSB_DWT_Masking-And-Filtering/README.md

 ## Currently cleaning the data (Images) and creating more tests..
-# The study is now published in SCOPUS (created around 2018, published in Jan 2021)
+# The study is now published in SCOPUS (created around June of 2018, published in Jan 2020)

 SCOPUS: https://solidstatetechnology.us/index.php/JSST/article/view/1130